ohare93/zsa-keymapp-talon/README.md

 Control your ZSA keyboard (Moonlander / Voyager / Ergodox) using the [Keymapp](https://blog.zsa.io/keymapp/) API (Protobuf) in Talon (https://talon.wiki/)

+🗣 Say `layer two` to switch to that layer. `layer reset` to be back on the default.
+Can make your own voice command `layer numbers` or `layer symbols` with ease.

-👞 Best enjoyed with a foot pedal - supported by talon https://talon.wiki/quickstart/hardware/#foot-pedals
+👞 Best enjoyed with a foot pedal ([supported by talon](https://talon.wiki/quickstart/hardware/#foot-pedals )) to be on a layer while holding the pedal down

 # Installation